"Wandavision" Reactions and Takeaways

 Just because our "heroes" are part of the Avengers doesn’t mean they always act like heroes.
 They make mistakes and also struggle, grieve, or occasionally lose their way.

-Unfortunately, Wanda's grief goes far beyond just self-harm, and her attempts at controlling her world prove that she is actually not in control at all.
+Unfortunately, Wanda's grief goes far beyond just self-harm, and her attempts at controlling her reality prove that she is actually not in control at all.

 A Much Darker Universe

-There's also the question of Wandavision's treatment of witchcraft and magic.
+There's also the question of Wandavision's treatment of witchcraft and the occult.
 There's a LOT to say on this subject, which I'll save for another post.

-I say this because the portrayal of witchcraft, the demonic, and the occult as innocent and even heroic is deeply troubling.
-That is because this kind of darkness and evil does exist and is practiced in many parts of the real world today; and it's far from innocent.
+I say this because the portrayal of witchcraft, the demonic, and the occult as innocent or even good is troubling.
+That's because this kind of darkness and evil does exist and is practiced in many parts of the real world today; and it's far from innocent or good.

-Of course, numerous fan theories involving an MCU multiverse, Quicksilver's return, X-Men crossovers, and a Dr. Strange cameo never came to fruition.
+Of course, numerous fan theories involving an MCU multiverse, Quicksilver's return, X-Men crossovers, and a Dr. Strange cameo never came to fruition... not in this series at least.

-Would the assistance/intervention of Dr. Strange be appropriate?
-Considering the nature of his power, cosmic responsibilities, and the more than dark and disturbing use of magic present in Westview following Avengers: Endgame, I'd say yes.
+Would the assistance of Dr. Strange be appropriate?
+Considering the nature of his cosmic responsibilities and the more than disturbing use of magic present in Westview following Avengers: Endgame, I'd say yes.
 The events of Wandavision seem like something he'd at the very least be aware of.

-In the end, the series had enough mystery and dare I say heart-wrenching moments to hold its own.
-Wandavision still foreshadows future storylines and characters for the MCU, including Wanda’s inevitable encounter with the Sorcerer Supreme in Dr. Strange in the Multiverse of Madness, Monica Rambeau’s future in The Marvels and perhaps thee Secret Invasion, and the return of Vision in some capacity in the MCU.
+Wandavision still foreshadows future storylines and characters for the MCU, including Wanda’s inevitable encounter with the Sorcerer Supreme in Dr. Strange and the Multiverse of Madness, Monica Rambeau’s future in The Marvels, Loki's multiverse and Secret Invasion, and the return of Vision in some capacity in the MCU.

 Wanda Maximoff may not be a clean-cut-Captain-America hero.
 She may not be a hero at all.
 She's a troubled child who's been manipulated, feared, and cast aside her entire life.
 In many way she's still figuring out her power and battling her own fear, much like Elsa in Frozen.
 However, that might not be the best thing for anyone involved, including Wanda.